Convergence rates for an inexact ADMM applied to separable convex optimization: Global Convergence

 \section{Global Convergence}

 The global convergence analysis of the accelerated ADMM in this paper with a linearized penalty term is similar to the global convergence analysis of the accelerated scheme in \cite{HagerZhang19}.
-Hence, this section simply states the main results, while a supplementary arXiv document \cite{HagerZhang19b} provides the detailed analysis.
+Hence, this section simply states the main results, while the Appendix provides the detailed analysis.
 The first result concerns the convergence of the iterates in Step~1 of I-ADMM under the assumption that the sequence

 is nondecreasing.
 For either of the parameter choices (\ref{AG_constant}) or (\ref{AG_linesearch}), it is shown in \cite[pp.~227--228]{HagerZhang19} that $\xi^l = 1$.

 \begin{lemma} If the sequence $\xi^l$ is nonincreasing, then for each $i \in [1,m]$ and $L \ge 1$, we have